nwh/lusol/README.md

   [CLT]: https://developer.apple.com/downloads
   [XC]: http://itunes.apple.com/us/app/xcode/id497799835

+Note: =python3= is required to generate the interface code.
+However, the interface code is pre-generated and included in the repository.

 ### Notes

 The basic requirements to build LUSOL are GNU `make`, `gfortran`, `gcc`, and Matlab.
-The `makefile` has been tested with Matlab R2011b on both [CentOS 6][CENTOS] and Mac OS X 10.8.
+The `makefile` has been tested with Matlab R2011b on [CentOS 6][CENTOS], [Ubuntu 12.10][UBUNTU], and Mac OS X 10.8.

+It may be necessary to modify the compiler variables in the `makefile` (`CC`, `F90C`, and `F77C`) depending on the operating system and environment.
+For example, [Ubuntu 12.10][UBUNTU] requires GCC version 4.4.

 The `matlab` executable must be on the system path.
 On Mac OS X with Matlab R2011b this is achieved with: